agiliq/compass/README.md

 WHAT:
 -----

-Compass is a tool to guide your south migration... in django.
+Compass is a tool to guide your south migrations.

 It is a git hook that keeps your south migrations in sync with your repository.

 INSTALL:
 --------

-Setup and packing coming soon
+Setup and packaging coming soon

 Untill then, just put `bin` in your PATH.